Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 We worship and look to God alone, not His messengers.

-Paul's advice remains crucial: "Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels" (Hebrews 13:2).
+The writer of Hebrews offers crucial advice: "Do not forget to entertain strangers, for by so doing some have unwittingly entertained angels" (Hebrews 13:2).
 Some angelic encounters are obvious; others are discovered only in hindsight.

 Maintain awareness that God's invisible messengers may be more active than you realize.
 Thank God for their protection and ministry, but keep your focus on Him alone.